Collin Taylor: Pre-draft

-Prior to the 2010 NFL Draft, Taylor was projected to be undrafted by NFLDraftScout.com.
+Prior to the 2010 NFL draft, Taylor was projected to be undrafted by NFLDraftScout.com.
 He was rated as the 62nd-best free safety in the draft.
 He was not invited to the NFL Scouting Combine, he posted the following numbers during his pro-day workouts at Indiana University:

 Oklahoma City Yard Dawgz

-After going undrafted in 2010, Taylor was assigned to the Oklahoma City Yard Dawgz of the Arena Football League.
+After going undrafted in 2010, Taylor was assigned to the Oklahoma City Yard Dawgz of the Arena Football League (AFL).
 The only game in which Taylor played for the Yard Dawgz came on May 28, when he had an interceptions for touchdown against the Alabama Vipers.
 He was released before the season's end.

 Tulsa Talons

 Shortly after his release, Taylor joined the Tulsa Talons.
 The Talons were short on players due to injury, so they offered Taylor a chance to return to his natural position of wide receiver, and he scored a touchdown on just his second career professional reception.